Angelazhh/FDASNN-for-SPAD-MNIST/README.md

   (`dim=1`).
 Adjust the configured device IDs if fewer than four GPUs are available.
 - CPU execution is supported for basic testing but is significantly slower.
+-
+## License

+The source code in this repository is licensed under the MIT License.

+The SPAD-MNIST dataset is licensed separately under the Creative Commons Attribution-ShareAlike 3.0 Unported License (CC BY-SA 3.0).
+See `LICENSE-DATA` for details.